Joining the Flux community

 - paste iCalendar URL (ends with

-- Join the planning discussions
+- Join the Flux discussions on GitHub

-- Social media: Follow Flux on Twitter, join the discussion in the Flux LinkedIn group.
+- Social media: Follow Flux on Twitter, join the discussion in the Flux LinkedIn group

-- Check out how to contribute
+- Check out our guides on how to contribute to Flux